rodfrutuoso/nest_ecoapp/documentation/notes.md

 - change physical document to use user base [x]
 - refact all use cases to search by user repository instead of estimator or storekeeper repository [x]
 - return in pagination params max quantity of pages[x]
+- adjust edits to apoint error in case of empty body requests[]
+- return physical document and projectIn on movimentations-budgets[]

 # Test 1 file